Tom Holland: 2015–2017: Breakthrough as Spider-Man

 Holland portrayed two historical figures in 2015: Gregory Cromwell (top) in the miniseries Wolf Hall and Thomas Nickerson (bottom) in his teenage years in the film In the Heart of the Sea.

-Holland appeared in four episodes of BBC Two's historical miniseries Wolf Hall (2015), as Gregory Cromwell, son of the protagonist Thomas Cromwell played by Mark Rylance.
-He directed Tweet (2015), a 3-minute short film about a young man building a birdhouse with his grandfather; Holland later expressed an interest in directing feature films in his 40s.
+Holland appeared in four episodes of BBC Two's historical mini series Wolf Hall (2015), as Gregory Cromwell, son of the protagonist Thomas Cromwell played by Mark Rylance.
+He directed Tweet (2015), a three-minute short film about a young man building a birdhouse with his grandfather; Holland later expressed an interest in directing feature films in his 40s.
 Also in 2015, Holland co-starred as the teenage sailor Thomas Nickerson in Ron Howard's historical adventure-drama In the Heart of the Sea.
 The film is based on the namesake 2000 non-fiction book about the sinking of the American whaling ship Essex in 1820.
 In preparation, he and co-stars, including Chris Hemsworth, lost significant weight, consuming 500–1,000 calories a day.
 Holland performed most of his stunts in the film.
 In the Heart of the Sea received mixed reviews from critics, and grossed $93 million against a $100 million budget.
 Brian Truitt of the USA Today wrote that Holland "does a good job".